Marie Boozer: Kilpatrick and Marie Boozer

 A false story that Major General Kilpatrick and Marie Boozer romanced on the trip north from Columbia has spread to numerous "memoirs, novels, encyclopedias, and many nonfiction historical narratives."

 A 1899 biography of Confederate Lieutenant General Wade Hampton described how his cavalry planned a dawn raid on the camp of his rival, Union cavalry officer Hugh Judson Kilpatrick.
 This was part of the Battle of Monroe's Crossroads as Sherman's army marched north from Columbia.
 A rebel scout saw what he thought was a beautiful young woman fitting the description of Boozer (her name was never given explicitly) at Kilpatrick's camp.
 The dawn raid caught the Federals unaware and Kilpatrick barely escaped, wearing only his "shirt and drawers".
 The rebel attackers spotted the woman, but they discovered the "fair damsel" was an "old, ugly ... "school-marm" from Vermont, who had availed herself of the assistance of Sherman's army to return to her home."
 They politely guided her to safety in a ditch as bullets whizzed by.

 The story reappeared in the 1915 spurious pamphlet The Countess Pourtales, in the part by University of South Carolina history professor Yates Snowden, writing under the pseudonym "Felix Old Boy".
 However, Snowden leaves out the humorous conclusion, giving the impression that it really was Boozer, rather than an older female schoolteacher, at Kilpatrick's camp.

 By 1956, a highly respected book on the Carolina campaign transforms the older female schoolteacher into "a lovely young woman in nightdress".
 It concludes "In all probability, it was the beautiful Mary Boozer ..."

-Since 2000, some historians have pushed back against the widespread story.
+Since 2000, some historians have pushed back against the widespread false rumor.